 New Mexico Best Time

 September to November is the absolute best time to visit New Mexico.
-These months feature the best weather, with many balloon shows happening at this time.
+These months feature the best weather, with many balloon shows happening now.
 The spring season also offers mild weather with fewer crowds at events.

 Colorado Best Time